Oracle Database 11g Release 2 runs on the BS2000/OSD operating system.

 The concepts of tasks (that is, processes in Oracle terminology) and memory structures (areas) are not BS2000 specific.

-Oracle Database requires a minimum of two log files that need not be the same size, although on BS2000/OSD, the recommended minimum is 10000 PAM blocks.
-The size of a log file is set in BS2000 blocks and not Oracle Database blocks.
+Oracle Database requires a minimum of two online redo log files that need not be the same size.
+On BS2000/OSD, the recommended minimum is 10000 PAM blocks for each file.
+The size of an online redo log file is set in BS2000 blocks and not Oracle Database blocks.

 Note:Both the BS2000/OSD operating system and Oracle Database perform input and output efficiently in units called blocks.
 A block is the basic unit of data storage.
 An Oracle Database block can be in one of the following formats: